lazzerialberto/sim_numerica/README.md

 ```

 ### Lecture 4,6,7

+For these lectures [`armadillo`](https://arma.sourceforge.net/) libraries are required to build the simulations.

 Before running the a NVE simulation, equilibration is needed.
 In the input file set the parameters of the phase required, then with `python3` run:
 ```shell